flocks1/DS/Bert-Multi-Label-Text-Classification/README.md

-# Bert multi-label text classification by PyTorch
+# BERT: TensorFlow -> Pytorch converter, trainer and predictor.

-This repo contains a PyTorch implementation of a pretrained BERT model  for multi-label text classification.
+   This project uses a pytorch implementation of BERT multi-label training / prediction.

 ## Structure of the code